Driving on the right: we take our left-hand drive test

 Worried about driving safely in Europe?
 We take a test designed to improve your holiday driving skills

-On your annual summer holiday to do list, researching how to drive on the right hand side of the road probably doesn't rank too highly.
+On your annual summer holiday to do list, researching how you're going to manage driving on the right hand side of the road probably doesn't rank too highly.
 Provided you are travelling abroad, you’ll probably start by booking the essentials like flights, accommodation and car hire.
 Next, you’ll spend hours poring over guidebooks and websites for tips on sightseeing spots and places to eat.
 But then the realisation that you need to drive on the wrong side of the road dawns – but there is no need to panic.

 A poll of website users by comparison site Skyscanner uncovered the shocking truth that a third of Brits who hire cars on holiday can’t be bothered to check up in advance on the road rules and regulations in the places they’re visiting.
 Interestingly it also revealed that a quarter of us are nervous of driving on the wrong side, and a quarter would also be happier for our partners to do the foreign driving chores.